What Is Open Banking?

 Open Banking Risks and Concerns

-There is no reason to worry about a data breach, and open banking won’t be a tool for banks to make money by selling customers’ data.
+While data security remains a top priority, customers should be aware of potential risks.
+Open banking frameworks include strong regulatory safeguards, but vigilance around consent and provider reputation is essential.
 The purpose is to improve financial services alone.
 Open banking does not imply a loss of security or privacy.
 Third-party payment services and banks would have to take precautions to safeguard confidential information.
 They will also need to educate their customers about the potential risks they face.

-Usually, the process financial institutions use to share your data.
+The process involves secure API connections regulated by national and regional frameworks, where customers must give explicit and granular consent for each type of data shared.
 In the UK, customers need to approve information sharing with specific parties.
 Any sharing you authorize puts your information in the hands of someone else.
 Then there’s the question of how effective third-party payment services will be in protecting such data.
+Much like how the UTR number helps track transactions in traditional banking, open banking relies on transparent API protocols.

 Online Payment Company #1